 On/Off

 Set the transmitter switch to on for normal use.
-In the off position both base station transmitters are disabled.
-Setting the switch to off will disable all the beltpacks from hearing anyone else or even their own sidetone.
+In the off position the base station transmitter is disabled.
+Setting the switch to off will disables all the beltpacks from hearing anyone else or even their own sidetone.